simonebonato/katacoda-scenarios/CI_CLM/step3.md

           python main.py
 </pre>

-Now we are ready to trigger the action and see what we would normally get.
+Now we are almost ready to trigger the action and see what we get!